BioAnalyticResource/eFP-Seq_Browser/README.md

 If you wish to modify the code, all .CGI files use [Python 3](https://www.python.org) as well as there are a few [Perl](https://www.perl.org/) scripts.
 The primary webservice ([rnaSeqMapCoverage.cgi](cgi-bin/rnaSeqMapCoverage.cgi)) requires [SAMTools](https://github.com/samtools/samtools) and [bcftools](https://samtools.github.io/bcftools/bcftools.html).

 There are also some JavaScript packages that are optional to install.
+These packages are used for code quality and creating the service workers for the web application.
 To install these, ensure you have Node version 16.18.0 or higher installed and run the following commands:

 ```
 npm install